 Not only did the BBC1 globe go computerised today - so did the weather forecast, with the introduction of computer-generated weather maps replacing the old magnetic symbols.
 Bill Giles explained the changes in A Change in the Weather, which could be seen no fewer than three times today.

-There were more schedule changes on this day: Breakfast Time moved from 6.30 to 6.50 for no apparent reason, and there was much rejoicing when Panorama was at last shifted out of the pre-Nine O'Clock News slot it had enjoyed for decades, and would now be seen afterwards at 9.25.
+There were more schedule changes on this day: Breakfast Time moved from 6.30 to 6.50, and there was much rejoicing when Panorama was at last shifted out of the pre-Nine O'Clock News slot it had enjoyed for decades, and would now be seen afterwards at 9.25.

 Changes to children's programming wouldn't occur until later in 1985 - Play School would relinquish its afternoon showing in April, and the Children's BBC banner would appear in September, along with Phillip Schofield in the broom cupboard.